Now in their third year,

 a significant impact on the world stage of canine health.

-Undergraduate and Postgraduate, with a prize fund of £5,000 for
+into Undergraduate and Postgraduate, with a prize fund of

-each winner.
-This prize will aid further education costs,
+£5,000 for each winner.
+This prize will aid further

-the development of their careers, or to create or continue a
+education costs, the development of their careers, or to create or

-project.
-The Awards will be presented to extraordinary
+continue a project.
+The Awards will be presented to

-students studying at a British veterinary school, who demonstrate
+extraordinary students studying at a British veterinary school, who

-veterinary medicine and research in the field of dogs.
+frontiers of veterinary medicine and research in the field of

 How to apply